Join us on Facebook for course updates, test-taking tips, and discount opportunities on course registration and materials!

 Coordinator and Customer Support

-Kim is involved in direct programmatic, customer and instructional support for the following programs: UCF-Test Prep; UCF-Test Prep Tutoring Services, Insurance Adjuster Training, Financial and Retirement Strategy Series, Online Photonics Technician Certificate Program, Criminal Justice Seminars, SSP Leadership Program, and Certified Financial Planning Program, as well as specific client-based corporate/on-site training initiatives.
-She offers the upmost in quality customer service to provide specific program details and course schedule information to potential and current students/participants.
+Kim is involved in direct programmatic, customer and instructional support for the following programs: UCF-Test Prep; UCF-Test Prep Tutoring Services, Insurance Adjuster Training, Financial and Retirement Strategy Series, RMA School of Commercial Lending Program, Summer Camps, and Certified Financial Planning Program, as well as specific client-based corporate/on-site training initiatives.
+She offers the up most in quality customer service to provide specific program details and course schedule information to potential and current students/participants.
 Kim is also responsible for maintaining daily enrollment management services, data and report analysis as well as interacting as the instructional liaison for each program she supports, maintaining cohesion between instructor assignments, compensation and logistical support.

 Assistant Division Director

 UCF Test Prep Program Director